robjwells/sht4x-rjw/README.md

 **NOTE** that the SHT4x does not respond to reads that occur before the requested measurement is ready, which will cause the measurement method to fail with an [`i2c::Error`].
-If you find that you are encountering NACK errors when attempting to measure, try switching to [`ReadingDelayMode::Maximum`].
+If you find that you are encountering NACK errors when attempting to measure, try switching to [`DelayMode::Maximum`].
 Please see section 3.2 of the [datasheet] for timings.

 ## Sensor I2C address